Compressed Gas Tank Safety Plan

 The Chemical Safety Coordinator is responsible for maintaining records of individuals trained and certified for handling, storage, and use of compressed gases and equipment.
 These records are kept in the office of the Chemical Safety Coordinator.

 Although we may not be able to eliminate all problems, we try to eliminate as many as possible to improve employee protection and encourage employee safe practices.
 Therefore, the Chemical Safety Coordinator is responsible for evaluating and updating this written plan.
-Written or verbal input from interested parties is encouraged and always welcome.
 The evaluation will include a review of reported accidents, as well as near misses, to identify areas where additional safety measures need to be taken.

 - A walk-through of the facility, and

 - Interviews with employees to determine whether they are familiar with the requirements of this program and if safety measures are being practiced.